38 of The Catchiest Startup Statistics for 2023

 However, despite the decrease in funding, investors still allocated $100 billion more in 2022 compared to the $342 billion invested in 2020.

-There’s more to cash flow than just the amount of money coming in and out.
-Timing is of the essence.
+There's more to cash flow than just the amount of money coming in and out.
+Timing is important.

-If you use an invoicing system, and your invoices aren’t paid until after your loan payments are due, that startup failure rate might become all too real for you.
+If you use an invoicing system, a startup failure rate might become too real when you cannot clear invoices and loans.

-15. 34% of businesses that fail do so because they lack a product fit market.
+16. 34% of businesses fail because they lack a product-fit market.

-Failory interviewed over 80 discontinued startups to find out why they failed.
-Over a third of respondents said it was because their product didn’t have a market.
-Startup survival rate statistics like these show how important it is to invest in proper research to understand what the market needs.
+Out of 80 discontinued startups, over a third of respondents said their product didn’t have a market.
+Startup survival rate statistics show the importance of investing in proper research to understand what the market needs.

 22% of survey respondents quote marketing problems as a hindrance to their success, while 18% said that issues with their team caused them to fail as an entrepreneur.

-At the bottom of the list sit people between the ages of 18 and 29, along with the 70+-year-olds, at 4% each.
+At the bottom of the list sit people between 18 and 29, along with the 70+-year-olds, at 4% each.

 Startup Statistics by Country